 Pursuant to Section 134 (3) (p) of the Companies Act, 2013, the Board reviewed the performance of the individual Directors on the basis of the duly filled evaluation forms submitted by the Directors.
-Each evaluation form prescribes various norms for evaluation such as understanding and knowledge of the market in which the Company is operating, ability to appreciate the working of the Company and the challenges it faces, composition of the Board and its Committees, extent of participation and involvement in the meetings.
+Each evaluation form prescribes various norms for evaluation such as understanding and knowledge of the market in which the Company is operating, ability to appreciate theworking of the Company and the challenges it faces, composition of the Board and its Committees, attendance of meetings of the Board and its Committees, extent of participation and involvement in the meetings.

-A Separate meeting of Independent Directors was conducted during the FY 2022-23, to review:
+A Separate meeting of Independent Directors was conducted during the FY 2023-24, to review:

-- a) The performance of the Non-Independent Directors and the Board as a whole; - b) The performance of the Chairman of the Company; and - c) The quality, quantity and timeliness of flow of information between the management and the Board that is necessary for the Board to effectively and reasonably perform their duties.
+- The performance of the Non-Independent Directors and the Board as a whole; - b) The performance of the Chairman of the Company; and - c) The quality, quantity and timeliness of flow of information between the management and the Board that is necessary for the Board to effectively and reasonably perform their duties.